viktorwinschel/mes/docs/src/index.md

-# Monetary Macro Accounting with Memory Evolutive Systems
+# Monetary Macro Accounting Memory Evolutive Systems (MoMaMES)

 Welcome to the documentation of MoMa (Monetary Macro Accounting) implemented using Memory Evolutive Systems (MES)!
 This package provides tools for modeling monetary and economic systems using category theory and memory evolutive systems.